AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ## Add course modules for Captivate and Presenter {#addcoursemodulesforcaptivateandpresenter}

-You can also publish the course modules to Learning Manager from Adobe Captivate and Adobe Presenter software using the Publish menu.
+You can also publish the course modules to Captivate Prime from Adobe Captivate and Adobe Presenter software using the Publish menu.

-1. In Captivate, click **Publish > Publish to Learning Manager**.
+1. In Captivate, click **Publish > Publish to Captivate Prime**.
 1. Provide the sub-domain name or email id and click **Submit**.
 If you have multiple accounts, you are prompted to choose the account.
 1. Log in with Adobe credentials.
 If you do not have an Adobe id, click **Create Account**.
 After authorization, you are directed to module publishing page.
 1. Provide all the basic information about the module and click Publish.

-You can see the published module on the Learning Manager modules page.
-For more information, see [Publish project to Adobe Learning Manager](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).
+You can see the published module on the Captivate Prime modules page.
+For more information, see [Publish project to Adobe Captivate Prime](https://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html).

 ## Course effectiveness {#courseeffectiveness}

 Course effectiveness score helps the authors to evaluate the courses which are not working as per learners needs and modify them accordingly.
 Course effectiveness is evaluated to understand the usefulness of a course to the learner.
 It is a combination of results from learner feedback on the course content.
-The course quiz results for a learner and the manager's feedback evaluating a learner based on learning from the course.
+The course quiz results for a learner and the manager’s feedback evaluating a learner based on learning from the course.

 In **My Courses**, an author can view the course effectiveness rating on the course thumbnails as shown in the below snapshot.
 You can see the rating for this course as 100.